Manager Evaluation & Due Diligence

 Part 2

 Successful manager due diligence can align expectations and reduce uncertainty.
 This is true in a variety of ways, as many choose to use investment managers for different parts of their portfolio.
 This can range from Large Cap US equities, all the way to global multi-asset sleeves.
 However, the differences between managers go beyond just investment objectives, as even two Large Cap US equity managers can have vastly different approaches.
 For example, one may favor quality stocks while another favors risky value.
 This difference will change expectations as to when these strategies are expected to outperform relative to their benchmark.
+This includes whether a manager may or may not currency hedge.

 Because investment managers can be so differentiated, they must be considered in parallel with investment objectives.
 The more thorough due diligence investors conduct on managers, the less likely they are to be surprised by their results.
 This can increase the cohesion of an investment strategy and provide conviction amid volatility.